📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 Take me for example.
 My morals — while they aren’t necessarily a bad thing — sometimes when I start thinking logically, I feel it’s foolish what I did.
 Like, why help someone when it could cause this to happen to you?
 They’re strangers.
 Just walk away.
 But no… that thing called a conscience won’t let me. 🫀 It drags me back, even when my brain is screaming “let them deal with their own mess.”
 That’s the tug-of-war we all live with.

-That’s why you need hard boundaries.
+Hence the need for hard boundaries.
 If someone crosses you, don’t beg for apologies — collect evidence.
 If they betray you or plan to, mark the moment they hit 90% and make them pay — legally and reputationally.
 Cut them off.
 Lock down your life.
 Call a lawyer.
 File civil suits, restraining orders, or report fraud where appropriate.
 Expose hypocrisy when it matters.
 Freeze access, cancel privileges, and leave a paper trail that makes regret inevitable.
 Don’t lean on petty revenge — use systems that hit wallets, reputations, and opportunities.
 That’s how you protect yourself and make sure they can’t do it again.

 So yeah, be kind.
 But not naive.